 How do I request the logo?

-Organisations should contact the APM marketing department.
+Organisations and individuals should contact the APM marketing department.
 Permission will be granted upon a satisfactory proof of showing how the logo is to be used.

 How do I use the logo?

 For further information contact the APM marketing department.